havvavural/1-Intro-to-Finance-Homework/README.md

 # FinTech Case Study

-## My goal is to create a more focused case study that analyzes how a FinTech company, JPM Coin, is responding to the problems and needs of the FinTech domain it is in, and how it is using technology to solve a standing financial problem.
+> "My goal is to create a more focused case study that analyzes how a FinTech company, JPM Coin, is responding to the problems and needs of the FinTech domain it is in, and how it is using technology to solve a standing financial problem."
 ---
 ![](https://www.adweek.com/wp-content/uploads/2019/02/jpm-coin-content-2019.png)